- TABLE OF CONTENTS

 As strange as this story seems, I know of other tales just as bizarre from the early days of African exploration and missionary ventures.
 Also, other peculiar things Trader Horn told about I could confirm because of my having grown up in Africa where strange stories were not uncommon.
 Many people, upon reading his autobiography, claimed he did some padding to his stories.
 This was always the way the White race took the reports of early explorers, and in later years, often long after the explorer was dead, the world learned the first report was quite true.
 So, the goddess / queen seems entirely possible to me.

 Now, I told you all of that story to tell you this.
 Pagans in the depths of Africa long ago had their own Josh Houses, and they took them very seriously.
 This unusual account of a tribe that had a living goddess / queen in residence is the only one I have ever heard of where the god or goddess inside was living.
 Usually Josh Houses are the depository of dead gods made of wood and stone, though they can be very elaborate and grand.
-The thing to remember is that the Josh House was the vocal point of pagan primitive religious ceremony and zeal.
+The thing to remember is that the Josh House was the focal point of pagan primitive religious ceremony and zeal.

 Trader Horn did not take the Josh House seriously, nor did he believe the girl captive was a goddess.
 Trader Horn, in all his writing and spinning of yarns, could see that a White girl in the jungle is just a White girl in the jungle, and she ought to be rescued.